RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Statistical Learning Rates for RESIST

-Recall from Theorem \ref{inexactlmigeo} in Section \ref{sconvex_section1}, which provides a geometric convergence guarantee for the RESIST algorithm with strongly convex loss functions.
-The two terms $C_0$ and $\Delta$ can be upper bounded by some quantities, which are functions of a number of data samples $N$.
-In the following theorem, we will show explicitly how the convergence performance is related to the number of data samples, which is often referred to as sample complexity. \begin{theo} With ERM formulation in \eqref{eqn: ERM} and $N$ i.i.d. training samples at each node $i$, under Assumptions~\ref{claim2}, \ref{asumpt1_nonconvex}, \ref{asumpt1} and \ref{boundedassumpstat}, the iterate sequence $\{\bw_i(s)\}_s$ generated by algorithm RESIST for any $i \in \cN$ and $ J > \frac{ \tau M\log( 2M^{\frac{3}{2}}(\sqrt{M}+1) )}{\log( 1-\beta^{\tau M} )^{-1}} + \tau M +2$ has a geometric rate in $s$ to an $\cO(h+\frac{h}{\sqrt{N}})$ ball around the minimum of the statistical risk $\bw^*_{\SR}$ with high probability.
-In particular, \begin{itemize} \item For any $\epsilon' \in (0,1)$, the consensus errors $ \xi^1_k(s)$, $\xi^5_k(s)$ as defined in Definition \ref{deferrorseq}, for any $k$ satisfy:
+Theorem~\ref{inexactlmigeo} in Sec.~\ref{sconvex_section1} established the geometric convergence of RESIST for fixed data realizations, where the error bounds relied on the data-dependent constants $C_0$ and $\Delta$.
+In this section, we refine that analysis for the statistical setting by bounding these quantities as explicit functions of the sample size $N$.
+The following theorem provides high-probability bounds on the consensus and optimization errors, thereby characterizing the resulting statistical learning rate (i.e., the sample complexity) of RESIST. \begin{theo} Consider the ERM formulation in \eqref{eqn: ERM} with $N$ i.i.d.\ training samples at each node.
+Under Assumptions~\ref{claim2}, \ref{asumpt1_nonconvex}, \ref{asumpt1}, and \ref{boundedassumpstat}, suppose the parameter $J$ satisfies \( J > \frac{ \tau M\log\!\big( 2M^{\frac{3}{2}}(\sqrt{M}+1) \big)}{\log\!\big( (1-\beta^{\tau M})^{-1} \big)} + \tau M +2 \).
+Then, for any $i \in \cN$, the iterate sequence $\{\bw_i(s)\}_s$ generated by RESIST converges geometrically in the $s$-time scale to a neighborhood of the statistical risk minimizer $\bw^*_{\SR}$ whose radius scales as $\cO\!\left(\frac{1}{\sqrt{N}} + h\right)$ with high probability.
+In particular: \begin{itemize} \item For any $\epsilon' \in (0,1)$, the consensus errors $\xi^1_k(s)$ and $\xi^5_k(s)$ (cf.~Definition~\ref{deferrorseq}), for any coordinate $k$, satisfy